RiriJane/Git/README.md

 Modified : 21.08.2023

-All notes from GitCommands.txt was transferred to this markdown page.
+All notes from GitCommands.txt were transferred to this markdown page.
 GitCommands.txt will not be continued.

 <h1>Description:</h1>
 File for git commands that I've learned.